-The proposed action is to renew the grazing permit for Eldon Kent for a portion of the Dry Prairie allotment (0885) in accordance with 43 CFR 4110.1, 4110.2-1(d) and (e), 4130.2, and 4130.3.
-The previous permit expired on 12/1/99 due to the expiration of the base property lease.
-The recognized base properties for this grazing permit are owned by Roger Hamilton and have been leased to Mr. Kent for grazing purposes since 1989.
-The term of the renewed permit is 12/1/1999 through 11/30/2004; 5 years as specified on the private base lease and as required by 43 CFR 4130.2(d)(3) of the grazing regulations.
+The proposed action is to issue a grazing permit to Eldon Kent for a portion of the Dry Prairie allotment (0885) in accordance with 43 CFR 4110.1, 4110.2-1(d) and (e), 4130.2, and 4130.3.
+This permit was previously held by Dick Hodder with an expiration date of 2/28/2007.
+However, in 1999 the recognized base property was sold to Roger Hamilton, who is now leasing the permit to Mr. Kent .
+Mr. Kent also leases Hamilton's other permit and this new permit will be attached to the same 35 acre base property as the other permit.
+The term of this permit is 3/1/2000 through 2/28/2010 or until the private base property lease expires, which ever comes first (43 CFR 4130.2(d)(3)).
 The Dry Prairie allotment is located within the northwest portion of the Gerber Block (see attached map.)
+When expired, the permit automatically would transfer back to Mr. Hamilton.

-The parameters of the renewed permit will be 5/1 - 8/31 for 15 cattle - 60 active AUMs.
-There are also 40 AUMs of suspended grazing use, as a result of range re-adjudications in the 1960's.
+The parameters of the renewed permit will be 5/1 - 8/31 for 55 cattle - 220 active AUMs.
+There are also 140 AUMs of suspended grazing use, as a result of range re-adjudications in the 1960's.
 The previous grazing permit had the same parameters.
 The 1995 Klamath Falls R.A.
 ROD/RMP/RPS (Appendix H - page H-56) has the same parameters, with the exception of a slightly different season of use (see below).
+This allotment has a 5 pasture (plus Ben Hall Creek riparian pasture), rest-rotation grazing system, which has been in effect for many years and is maintaining and/or improving rangeland vegetation conditions.
+This allotment has extensive monitoring studies in place, some of which are read every year, and is under section 7 consultation (ESA) which requires the highest management attention of any allotment in the KFRA.